AlexCharlton/lemna/docs/tutorial.md

 ```
 Replacing the name of the example with the name provided.

 You'll notice that the example lives in the `lemna-baseview` project.
-This's because Lemna is designed to be able to run in any "backend" that implements the [`Window`] trait.
+This's because Lemna is designed to be able to run in any "backend" that implements the [`Window`][window::Window] trait.
 Backends handle opening a window, receiving events like mouse clicks, and other interactions with your OS's window manager. `lemna-baseview` uses a (forked) [baseview](https://github.com/AlexCharlton/baseview) backend, and it's by far the most functional backend today.

 Since all of our examples use more or less the same `main` function, we will elide it in the future unless there's a reason not to. **Any time we define a `main` function it's then used in all the succeeding examples until it's again redefined.** You can find all tutorial examples [here](https://github.com/AlexCharlton/lemna/tree/main/backends/baseview/examples/tutorial).